Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 }
 ```

-Lets start by implementing a server...
+Let's start by implementing a server.
 Note that this code is based on the various gRPC examples that can be found [here](https://github.com/grpc/grpc-java/tree/master/examples).

 We create a new class called `ReferenceManagementServer`.
 In the generated code you will find a class with the name `*Grpc` that has a subclass `*ImplBase` for each of your services defined in the `*.proto` file.
 In our case it is `PaperArchiveFacadeGrpc.PaperArchiveFacadeImplBase`.
 We want to implement the method `createPaperItem` now.
 For that, we just add a static subclass that overrides this `*.ImplBase` and the corresponding method:

 ```java
 public class ReferenceManagementServer {